CarterYancey/MarketSims/README.md

 SymbolPerformance.py
 ====================
-Takes in a file containg a newline-seperated list of symbols and reports the stock price performance for each of them using the Yahoo Finance API (no API key required).
+Takes in a file containing a newline-seperated list of ticker symbols and reports the stock price performance for each of them using the Yahoo Finance API (no API key required).
 The script reports:

 	+Sale Ratio: The price-to-15 day Moving Average ratio.